junxit/us-congress-bills-111/metadata.md

 - 2009-06-08 — Mr. Baird moved to suspend the rules and pass the bill, as amended.
 - 2009-06-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 353 - 39 (Roll no. 312). (text: CR H6272-6273)
 - 2009-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 353 - 39 (Roll no. 312).(text: CR H6272-6273)
+- 2009-06-09 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.